TIKramer/image-carousel-ld/README.md

 <img src="https://github.com/TIKramer/image-carousel-ld/blob/main/screenshots/swipe.gif" width='25%' height="25%">
 <br/>

-click the cross to dismiss or swipe on the image to go forward to backwards..
+click the cross to dismiss or swipe on the image to go forward or backwards..

 Also works horizontal: